jyzhang23/CarND_PID/README.md

 The throttle value was given by: *max(0.15, .6 - fabs(steer_value) * 3.25)*, which caps out the maximum throttle at 60mph, and the minimum at 15mph.

 Below is a video of the final run.
-The car had some slight oscillations on straights, but handled turns relatively well, and reached a top speed of 47mph.
+The car had some slight oscillations on straights, but handled turns pretty well, and reached a top speed of 47mph.

 ![PID video run](./final_run.mkv)